keboola/connection-docs/tutorial/ad-hoc/index.md

 [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) method.
 Even though it is possible to import them to KBC, it would be necessary to do additional processing to obtain plain tables.

 To save time, use a tool designed for that -- [pyjstat](https://pypi.python.org/pypi/pyjstat/).
-It is a python library which can read
+It is a Python library which can read
 JSON-stat data directly into a [Pandas data frame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
 Although this library is not installed by default in the Jupyter Sandbox environment, nothing prevents you from installing it.